-- Gracefully shutdown the raspberry pi modules with shutdown -h now. - Switch off the TP-LINK and remove the USB power cable from the GL-iNet. - Power off the laptop.
+- Gracefully shutdown the raspberry pi modules with shutdown -h now. - Switch off the TP-LINK and remove the USB power cable from the GL-iNet.

 -.
 [CO1] Connecting the Platform

 Describe and analyze the basic steps for ensuring the platform connectivity: addressing and routing